tillbiskup/evedata/docs/architecture.rst

       With the advent of precise optical encoders, it turned out that axes do move after arriving at their set point.
 Hence, for some measurements, axes RBVs are read as pseudo-detector channels.
 Currently (eveH5 v7), these data end up as detector channels in distinct HDF5 datasets.
 However, logically they belong to the corresponding axes.
 Further complications may arise from the fact that there exists the use case for recording these axes RBVs during averaging of detector channel data.

-    * Do we need additional classes for ``DeviceData`` and ``OptionData``?

-      Devices seem only to be saved as monitors in the "device" section of the eveH5 file and appear as ``MonitorData``.
-Generally, starting with eve v1.32, all pre-/postscan devices (and options) are automatically stored as monitors, *i.e.* in the "devices" section of the eveH5 file.

-      When timestamps of monitor data should be mapped to position counts, while retaining the original monitor data, this most probably means to create new instances of (subclasses of) ``MeasureData``.
-As monitors usually are either options or devices, this would be the case for the two additional classes.

 Some comments (not discussions any more, though):